gvwilson/thirdbit/src/fiction/cloudherd/index.md

-"—my *anna* and Aft and everyone else will be after us in a heartbeat," Noxy cut in, more scornfully than she had intended but too cranky from dozing to care.
+"—my *anna* and Aft and everyone else will be after us in a heartbeat," Noxy cut in, more scornfully than she had intended.
 "We'd be lucky to make it as far as Murkh Lake, never mind Loghan-in-Loghan.
 Believe me, hiding out at the bothy is a better plan."